fefe982/TMScripts/README.md

 TMScripts
 =========

-TamperMonkey script that write to help automate some games.
+TamperMonkey script that I write to help automate some games.